Blepharitis Blepharo- keratoconjunctivitis (& eyelid ocular rosacea)

 - It may seem strange but a healthy diet helps prevent dry eyes and blepharitis.
 We regularly see young people who have a 'junk food' diet of beefburgers, no vegetables etc, with blepharitis.

-- omega 3 fats such as those in fish reduce 'dry eyes' by 30-60%.
+- oily fish reduce 'dry eyes' by 30-60%.
 This healthy diet is discussed here .
 A healthy lifestyle is discussed in more detail here .
+Omega 3s don't help.

 - You may have a thyroid problem..ask your doctor to check (a simple blood test)